Distributed Computation for Marginal Likelihood based Model Choice: Experiments

 \section{Experiments}

+In our experiment section we investigate the following questions. (a) Are naive voting strategies, upsampled likelihoods and CMC based importance sampling an alternative to our approach? (b) How does the approach based on data augmentation and the approach based on normal approximations perform relatively? (c) What is the magnitude of the error introduced from approximating $I_{\text{sub}}$ compared to the overall scale of the log marginal likelihood? (d) How does the error of $I_{\text{sub}}$ behave with respect to the number of splits? (e) What are practical gains from using the distributed approach on very large data sets? (f) How reliable is the distributed approach for RJMCMC?
+We answer these questions by assessing our approach with a Bayesian logistic regression, a normal linear regression and a linear regression with Laplace priors.

--0.1in Our overall experimental set up is the following: prior variances on the model parameters are set to $1$ and their means to $0$.
+Our overall experimental set up is the following: prior variances on the model parameters are set to $1$ and their means to $0$.
 We use a randomised splitting procedure.
 This means for $S$ splits we will have roughly $n/S$ samples per split, where we use a uniform sampling scheme without replacement, if not otherwise stated.
 We run every sampler $20$ times where at every iteration the splitting and the Monte Carlo sampler are initialised with a different seed.
 Thus, the observed variation in the outcome is a combination of the variation through splitting (i.e. different partitions) and Monte Carlo sampling.
-The number of generated samples is $10,000$ where the first $2,000$ samples are discarded as burn-in.
+The number of generated MCMC samples per chain is $10,000$ where the first $2,000$ samples are discarded as burn-in.
+We assess the error of the estimation of the log marginal likelihood by comparing it to the result of the estimation on the whole data set, if this is computationally feasible in a reasonable amount of time.